PiSpike/proxmox-mc-orchestrator/README.md

-# Proxmox Virtualized Minecraft Orchestrator (PvMO)
+# Proxmox Virtualized Minecraft Orchestrator

 A full-stack Infrastructure-as-a-Service (IaaS) platform that automates the deployment and management of Minecraft server instances.
 This project orchestrates Proxmox LXC containers, Cloudflare DNS, and Velocity Proxy routing into a seamless, self-service hosting environment.